Helly groups: Properties of Helly groups

-The aim of this section is to prove that for a group acting on a Helly complex its fixed point set is contractible.
-More precisely, we show that the fixed point subcomplex of the face complex (of the Helly complex on which the group acts) is Helly.
-This leads to a proof of Theorem~\ref{t:properties1}(\ref{t:properties1(4)}).
+The aim of this section is to prove that for a group acting on a Helly complex, its fixed point set is contractible.
+This leads to a proof of Theorem~\ref{t:properties1}(\ref{t:properties1(4)}) showing that the Helly complex is a model for the classifying space for proper actions.
+Furthermore, we show that the fixed point subcomplex of the face complex (of the Helly complex on which the group acts) is Helly.

-\begin{lemma}[Clique-Helly fixed point set] Let $\Gamma < \mr{Aut}(X)$ be a group of automorphisms of a locally finite clique-Helly complex $X$.
-Then the fixed point complex $\fcom{X}^\Gamma$ is clique-Helly. \end{lemma} \begin{proof} Let $uvw$ be a triangle in $\fcom{X}^\Gamma$.
-By the clique-Helly property for $\fcom{X}$ (Lemma~\ref{l:Hellyface}) there is a vertex $z\in \fcom{X}$ adjacent to all vertices of $F(X)$ spanning triangles with an edge of $uvw$ (Proposition~\ref{clique_Helly_triangle}).
-Since $uvw$ belongs to $\fcom{X}^\Gamma$, all the vertices in the orbit $\Gamma z$ have the same property, and hence they span a simplex.
-By Lemma~\ref{l:triface}, there is a simplex $\sigma$ in $X$ containing all simplices of $X$ corresponding to the vertices of $\Gamma z$ in $\fcom{X}$.
-The vertex $\sigma$ in $\fcom{X}$ is universal for the triangle $uvw$, in the sense of Proposition~\ref{clique_Helly_triangle} and thus $\sigma$ belongs to $\fcom{X}^\Gamma$.\end{proof}
+\begin{lemma} Let $\Gamma < \mr{Aut}(X)$ be a group of automorphisms of a locally finite Helly complex $X$.
+The fixed point set $X'^\Gamma$ of the barycentric subdivision $X'$ of $X$ is contractible. \end{lemma}

-\begin{corollary}[Helly fixed point set] Let $\Gamma < \mr{Aut}(X)$ be a group of automorphisms of a locally finite Helly complex $X$.
-Then the fixed point complex $\fcom{X}^\Gamma$ is Helly. \end{corollary} \begin{proof} Let $\sigma$ be a simplex fixed by $\Gamma$.
+\begin{proof} Let $\sigma$ be a simplex of $X$ stabilized by $\Gamma$.
 For every $N>0$, the intersection $B_N:=\bigcap_{v\in \sigma^{(0)}}B_N(v)$ of $N$-balls centered at vertices of $\sigma$ is Helly, hence dismantlable.
 It is also $\Gamma$-invariant, by construction.
 The fixed point set $B_N'^\Gamma$ in the barycentric subdivision $B_N'$ of $B_N$ is contractible by \cite[Theorem 6.5]{BarmakMinian2012} or \cite[Theorem 1.2]{HenselOsajdaPrzytycki}.
-Since the sets $B_N$ exhaust $X$ it follows that the fixed point set $X'^\Gamma$ in the barycentric subdivision $X'$ of $X$ is contractible.
-Because every edge in $\fcom{X}^\Gamma$ is homotopic to a path in $X'^\Gamma$, we have that every cycle in $\fcom{X}^\Gamma$ is homotopic to a cycle in $X'^\Gamma$, and hence $\fcom{X}^\Gamma$ is simply connected.
-Hence by Lemma~\ref{l:fixsetcliqueHelly} it is Helly. \end{proof}
+Since the sets $B_N$ exhaust $X$ it follows that the fixed point set $X'^\Gamma$ in the barycentric subdivision $X'$ of $X$ is contractible. \end{proof}